CodrIocas/Cooling/README.md

-# Data and MATLAB code for mantle cooling.
+# The model of mantle cooling.